SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 and a property called ``description`` (which is of type ``String``).

-Having defined the struct type, it then creates a new struct based on this type, called ``http404Error``.
+Having defined the struct type, the example creates a new struct based on this type, called ``http404Error``.
 This struct is initialized with a ``statusCode`` of ``404``, and a ``description`` of ``"Not Found"``.